Postgraduate Certificate in Neuroscience of Learning

 The main goal of this postgraduate certificate is to bridge neuroscience with education to improve both, the delivery (through teachers) and reception (through students) of information in academic settings based upon these principles.

-1. • Official transcript of credits with certification of completion of a Bachelor’s degree in Education, or in one of the Behavioral Sciences (no knowledge or experience in neuroscience is required).
+• Official transcript of credits with certification of completion of a Bachelor’s degree in Education or in one of the Behavioral Sciences (no prior knowledge or experience in neuroscience is required).

 • Applications from candidates from other academic backgrounds that possess the Teacher Certification from the Educational Department of Puerto Rico will also be considered.

-• Alternative Entry: the admission committee of the certificate, under certain circumstances and subject to specific conditions, will consider other potential candidates who can show evidence of fitness for candidature.
+• Alternative Entry: The admission committee may, under certain circumstances and specific conditions, consider other candidates who can show evidence of fitness for candidature.

 • Minimal GPA of 3.0 on a 4.00 scale.